kliml/web-counter/README.md

 ## Request types

-- Single number in body - keeps the number, does not respond yet.
+- Single number - keeps the number, does not respond yet.
 - Keyword "end" followed by ID - responds with the sum of all received numbers to all open requests followed by the same ID.

 ## Building